-The NP-MRD is a freely available cloud-based, user-friendly, FAIR electronic database.
+The NP-MRD (Natural Products Magnetic Resonance Database) is a freely available cloud-based, user-friendly, FAIR electronic database.
 NP-MRD accepts NMR data and associated metadata from newly undertaken NP studies.
 The NP-MRD accepts raw (time domain data, processed spectra, assigned chemical shifts, J-couplings, RDCs, etc.), and meta-data (structures, sources, methods, taxonomy, geospatial data, etc) from natural products ranging from purified substances to crude extracts, in all major solvents.
-The NP-MRD include NPs such as vitamins, minerals, and probiotics as well as small molecules derived from plants, fungi, bacteria, marine organisms, or animals.
+The NP-MRD includes NPs such as vitamins, minerals, and probiotics as well as small molecules derived from plants, fungi, bacteria, marine organisms, or animals.
 The NP-MRD accepts, converts, and stores all major vendor NMR formats and all major NMR data exchange formats from all common NMR experiments as well as new/uncommon NMR experiments or data sets.
-The NP-MRD have an intuitive user interface for spectra/structure deposition, retrieval, search, and analysis.
+The NP-MRD has an intuitive user interface for spectra/structure deposition, retrieval, search, and analysis.
 Data deposition is fast (<5 min/per spectrum), easy and intuitive, and aided by online assignment and online spectra/structure visualization tools.
-Structure and assignment validation reports are generated within 5 minutes of deposition and value-added data reports are provided to users within 24 hrs of deposition, including high-quality DFT calculations of chemical shifts for a deposited structure.
+Structure and assignment validation reports are generated within 5 minutes of deposition and value-added data reports are provided to users within 24 hours of deposition, including high-quality DFT calculations of chemical shifts for a deposited structure.
 Data integrity and data quality are ensured by extensive curation efforts and the use of an objective ranking scale for all deposited data.

 The NP-MRD is FAIR.
 Specifically it is:

 F1. (meta)data are assigned a globally unique and eternally persistent identifier.